• Skip to primary navigation

 • 6-8 pieces of chicken thighs and drumsticks rinsed and seasoned with salt and pepper

-• 8 cups chicken broth
+• 8 cups water

-• 6 garlic cloves minced
+• 6 cloves garlic minced

 • 1 small onion chopped

-• 3 carrots sliced
+• 2-3 carrots sliced

-• 1 cup green cabbage shredded
+• 1 cup green cabbage roughly chopped

-• 6 small corn on the cob pieces
+• 6 corn on the cob quartered

-• 3 potatoes cut into 1 inch pieces
+• 3 potatoes cut into 1-inch pieces

-• 1 jalapeños sliced
+• 1 jalapeño rinsed and sliced

-• handful of fresh cilantro chopped
+• handful of fresh cilantro rinsed and roughly chopped

-• 1 lime cut into wedges
+• 2 limes cut into wedges

 • salt and pepper to taste

-• white rice (optional)
+• white rice

-• corn tortillas (optional)
+• corn tortillas

-• crusty bread (optional)
+• crusty bread

 Instructions